hunyadi/md2conf/README.md

 Alternatively, use the `--generated-by GENERATED_BY` option.
 The tag takes precedence.

+### Ignoring files

+Skip files in a directory with rules defined in `.mdignore`.
+Each rule should occupy a single line.
+Rules follow the syntax of [fnmatch](https://docs.python.org/3/library/fnmatch.html#fnmatch.fnmatch).
+Specifically, `?` matches any single character, and `*` matches zero or more characters.
+For example, use `up-*.md` to exclude Markdown files that start with `up-`.
+Lines that start with `#` are treated as comments.

+Files that don't have the extension `*.md` are skipped automatically.
+Hidden directories (whose name starts with `.`) are not recursed into.

 ### Running the tool

 You execute the command-line tool `md2conf` to synchronize the Markdown file with Confluence: